Andr0id100/dna-project/README.md

 You should now be in the CLI

 __Some Details (Key Points)__
-* Has all the functions as mentioned in the document and diagram
+* Has all the functions as mentioned in the document and diagram.
-* We autoincrement Sale_id
+* We autoincrement Sale_id.
+* ON DELETE CASCADE/NULL Foreign keys as was deemed fit in the scenario.
+* Didn't implement Update contact number for employee, we saw it best to skip employee contact details.